-SERE selection obstacle course
+SERE Selection Obstacle Course

 |0

-This work, SERE selection obstacle course [Image 4 of 4], by SSgt David Phaff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SERE Selection Obstacle Course [Image 11 of 11], by A1C Stephanie Orta Carranza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.